denistsoi/franklinchen.github.io/source/_posts/2013-01-15-how-the-best-player-won-the-last-pittsburgh-chess-club-tuesday-night-tournament.markdown

 Also, it was not until after this tournament that I learned from Ed that he has also been writing a chess blog all this time!!
 Check out [his blog](http://www.unwantedcapture.org/) and [his own comments about the critical sixth round game](http://www.unwantedcapture.org/2012/12/22/pcc-smith-memorial-round-6/).
 You might find it interesting to compare our independent analyses of the game, as I did my analysis before learning of his own.

 ## Overview of Wallnau-Dean

+### The stakes (update of 2013-01-17)

+I should note that since Ed entered the final round with a perfect score of 5 points out of 5, but Kurt entered it with 4.5, Kurt had to win, not draw his game, in order to get first place.
+So he was under pressure to play for a win at all costs if he was going to have a chance at winning the tournament; Ed needed only a draw to win.

 ### The opening